 By offering an ICHRA, you can reimburse your employees tax-free for health insurance bought on the individual market—letting you provide benefits without offering a group health plan.
 Like a qualified small employer HRA (QSEHRA), an ICHRA isn’t associated with a group health insurance plan.

 ICHRAs allow all businesses, regardless of size, to reimburse employees for their health care expenses.
 This means your employees can choose a health insurance plan that works best for them.
 Then you can reimburse them tax-free for premiums and health care costs.

-Through an ICHRA, your employees receive tax benefits that are comparable to those received when employees are enrolled in employer-sponsored health plans.
+Through an ICHRA, your employees receive tax benefits that are comparable to those received by employees who are enrolled in employer-sponsored health plans.
 This is because the reimbursable allowances you set for your employees under the ICHRA are tax-free.

 To do this, you’ll need to divide your team into different “employee classes,” each with its own reimbursement amount.
 You can offer any reimbursement amount to each class.

-There are a few rules to make sure your health care offerings don’t discriminate:
+There are a few rules to make sure your health care offerings are equitable and not discriminatory: